CUBRID/cubrid-manual/en/api/odbc.rst

         Set rs = DBConn.Execute( strQuery )
         ' show the message by SQL.
         if InStr(Ucase(strQuery),"INSERT")>0 then
-            Response.Write "A recored is added."
+            Response.Write "A record is added."
             Response.End
         end if

         if InStr(Ucase(strQuery),"DELETE")>0  then
-            Response.Write "A recored is deleted."
+            Response.Write "A record is deleted."
             Response.End
         end if

         if InStr(Ucase(strQuery),"UPDATE")>0  then
-            Response.Write "A recored is updated."
+            Response.Write "A record is updated."
             Response.End
         end if
     %>